wykoong/PDPA_Chatbot/README.md

 This Python program is developed using Cursor with 100% AI coding.

+An enhanced version with LangChain and OpenAI support is available under LangChain branch.

 ## Features

 - 🤖 AI-powered responses using Google's Gemini model